 3. It's normal to have the coating around the hinge peeled off over time.

 4. Check to see that the silicone gasket is installed properly.
 Simply press each part to ensure it is firm without any space underneath.
-After first use, you can cut off any excess silicone coming out of the gasket.
+After first use, you can cut off any excess silicone gasket.

-5. You are required to change the silicone gasket every one to two years, depending on how frequently you use it.
+5. Clean the silicone gasket about once every two weeks.
+It depends on the frequency of use.
+Users are required to replace the silicone gasket, depending on how frequently you use it.
 Usually, smoke leaking from the side is an indication that it is time for a replacement.

 6. You are allowed to preheat the pan (such as our steak recipe), but avoid overexposure to a heat source without food.

 7. Apply medium or medium high heat at all times for the best result.
-Food would get moist on low heat.
+Food would get soggy on low heat.
 Overheating will damage all non-stick cookware.

 8. Please note that there is a hole to release steam in the back.
 Tilt up a bit when you flip the pan.
 If you flip the pan with the top part in a lower position, you will see juice escaping from the hole.